Mamta Music Banaras

 Banaras (Varanasi), one of the oldest living cities in the world, is not only a spiritual hub but also a cultural epicenter, particularly renowned for its classical music tradition.
 The music of Banaras, deeply rooted in Hindustani classical, folk, and devotional genres, plays a significant role in India's cultural economy.
 This article explores how Banaras' music contributes to India's GDP through tourism, performances, education, and digital media.

-Additional Content
+Additional Information

 1. Tourism and Cultural Economy